 The doomed SS St Louis is a tragic tale of 900 Jewish refugees who managed to escape the persecution of the Nazi regime, just before the outbreak of war, on a lovely cruise ship no less!
 But they are refused entry to Cuba (they all had visas) and then the USA, sitting for weeks moored out in the harbour.
 Running out of food they are forced to return to Europe, the passengers are desperate and suicidal.
 England, France and Belgium agree to split the passengers on the ship between them; but of course, they have just fled Europe, so they know this is only a temporary rest bite from persecution.
 They all drew lots for which country they would disembark to.
 Tante Frieda drew France and her daughter Henny the UK.
 For whatever reason they decided to swap – Frieda going to the UK and Henny returning to France.
 Frieda survived the war and indeed went onto live a long life.
 Unfortunately France fell to the Nazi’s only weeks after Henny disembarked and she perished at Auschwitz; along with the majority of my Jewish family.

 These ladies really caught my interest, I am not quite sure why these characters stand out especially to me, but of all my murdered and brutalised family, it is their story I cant help but follow.
-So I did what every modern woman does and googled the hell out of the whole subject.
+So I did what every modern woman does and googled the subject.
 I had no idea so much effort and love had gone into retelling Jewish history – The United States Holocaust Memorial Museum (USHMM) is a fabulous resource, and in it huge archive I found photo albums of the passengers on this ill fated voyage.

 could this be my Gt, Gt Aunt’s daughter Henny?